Ayame489/ML-project/README.md

-# Student Math Score Prediction using Machine Learning :
+# Student Math Score Prediction using ML :

 This project aims to predict students' math scores based on various features such as their study hours and previous test performance.
 The goal is to use machine learning models to develop a predictive model that can help educators and students identify potential performance issues and tailor learning strategies accordingly.
 The problem we are addressing is the lack of personalized prediction tools for student performance in the educational sector.